 Submitting a Stage Three complaint

 The third stage of the Complaint Procedure involves a final consideration of the case by the Head of Complaints and Appeals.
-Stage Three should normally only take place following the completion of Stage Two, specifically on the basis that there is new evidence for consideration, or that there has been a material irregularity in the investigation of the complaint.
+Stage Three should normally only take place within three months of the completion of Stage Two, specifically on the basis that there is new evidence for consideration, or that there has been a material irregularity in the investigation of the complaint.

 Who should I contact?

 A Stage Three complaint should be submitted to the Head of Complaints and Appeals.
 If the complainant is a student, s/he may wish to consult the Students’ Union Advice Centre for support and guidance prior to submitting the complaint.